-Inward processing refers to goods imported into the EU that will be processed somehow and then shipped outside the EU again.
-An example of this is a product imported for repairs or maintenance and then exported again to be returned to its owner.
+Inward processing refers to importing goods into the EU, processing these, and hereafter exporting these out of the EU.
+One common inward processing example is when a product is imported for repair or maintenance and is later exported to be returned to its owner.

-We supported our customer in requesting an Inward Processing Permit.
-The Dutch Customs and Tax Authority can grant a special Inward Processing Permit to companies that process goods from outside the European Union and then export them again.
+The Customs and Tax authorities can grant a special permit to companies in the EU and UK that process goods from outside the respective countries and export these again - the Inward Processing Permit.

-When you import goods using Inward Processing, the import procedure is simplified, and you don’t have to pay import duties or VAT.
+The permit allows a simplified import procedure and eliminates the requirement to pay import duties or VAT.
 The product is processed or repaired under customs control.
-Import duties are suspended.
-When the product is exported again, the suspended duties are cleared.
+Therfore, import duties are suspended, and upon re-export, the suspended duties are cleared.

 The Benefits of Inward Processing